Athaodam/Adventures-with-Ayahuasca/README.md

 Additionally, exact recipes are often closely guarded by Indigenous knowledge keepers known as _ayahuasqueros_ or _vegetalistas_, and precise measurements of the ingredients are not always recorded.
 Beyond the variability of the recipes, naming the plant species used in ayahuasca decoctions is at times complicated by vernacular naming traditions.
 Different Indigenous groups classify plants according to different criteria (leaf shape/size/breadth/flowering vs. non-flowering, the effects of the plant on the human body, the color of the decoction made from the plant, as well as the guardian spirits associated with the plant).[^ref5] These unique classification systems at times identify the same plant species as several different species.
 These “different” species are used to create brews with varying strength and purpose.[^ref6]
 <param ve-image label="Commentary on the recipe for Ayahuasca brew by French missionary Constantin Tastevin, 1926" description= "An excerpt from Brunfelsia in Ethnomedicine by Timothy Plowman, 1977"
-       attribution= "Courtesy of the Missouri Botanical Garden, Peter H. Raven Library" license= "CC BY-NC-SA 3.0"
+       attribution= "Courtesy of Missouri Botanical Garden, Peter H. Raven Library" license= "CC BY-NC-SA 3.0"
        url="https://github.com/Athaodam/Adventures-with-Ayahuasca/blob/main/Recipe%20commentary%20-%20Constatin%20Tastevin.png?raw=true"
        fit= "contain">

 ## Ayahuasca in Practice

 The use of _Banisteriopsis caapi_ and _Psychotria viridis_ dates back at least one thousand years.
 A preserved ritual bundle containing snuff paraphernalia, dried plant remains, pouches, and textiles was excavated at the Cueva del Chilena rock structure in the Sora Valley in Bolivia, associated with the ancient Tiwanaku state.
 Chemical analysis conducted on harmine and DMT residue indicates that  _Banisteriopsis caapi_ and _Psychotria viridis_ were likely present in the bundle.
-It is not known how these materials were taken into the body (snuff plates and spatulas were discovered in the bundle so the plants were possibly inhaled directly) but it is possible that the two plants were combined together even then to create an early ayahuasca decoction.[^ref7]
+It is not known how these materials were taken into the body (snuff plates and spatulas were discovered in the bundle so the plants were possibly inhaled directly) but it is possible that the two plants were combined together even then to create an early ayahuasca decoction.[^ref7] There are some problems wich are inherent in interpreting archaeological evidence.
+First, in the wet climate of the Amazon Basin, organic materials rarely survive, except at exceptionally high altitudes.
+This creates a disparity in what kind of evidence survives and impacts the interpretation of evidence.
+Second, the collection of archaeological evidence relies on documentation and careful record keeping in order to preserve the integrity of the data.
+If specific find spots, provenance, and context are not all diligently recorded, researchers lose valuable information.

 <param ve-entity eid="Q61750"> <!--Tiwanaku-->
+<param ve-entity eid="Q1773840"> <!--provenance-->

 <param ve-image
        label="Aguarico Ceramic bowl with base for ayahuasca decoctions"